yishuen/dsc-2-22-03-MLE-Gaussian-nyc-career-ds-102218/README.md

-# MLE with Normal Distribution
+# MLE with Normal Distributions

 ## Introduction
 In the previous section, we looked at an introduction to Bayesian inferencing and learned how conditional probabilities along with law of total probability can be used in a predictive context.
 We looked at how Maximum likelihood and A posteriori estimations can be used to calculate the posterior probability by learning some unknown variable theta, given all the available data.
 In this is lesson, we shall look at using this Bayesian setting in a Gaussian context i.e. when the underlying random variables are normally distributed.